oilyfishball/tp/README.md

 - For the detailed documentation of this project, see the [HeartLink Product Website](https://ay2526s1-cs2103t-t09-1.github.io/tp/).
 - It is named `HeartLink` because it can help to link the needy with social workers more seamlessly.

+## Credits

+This project is built with the AddressBook-Level3 project (by the [SE-EDU initiative](https://se-education.org)) as a template.